Dawson Knox Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Season Stats

-- Knox has 587 receiving yards on 49 catches (71 targets) with nine touchdowns this season, averaging 34.5 yards per game.
+- Knox has racked up 587 yards on 49 receptions with nine touchdowns, averaging 34.5 yards per game, on 71 targets.

 - Knox has been the target of 71 of his team's 655 passing attempts this season, or 10.8% of the target share.